-Despite one major disappointment – which is the World Champion Boston Red Sox not making the playoffs for the first time since 2015 – this fall is also marks the first time since 2015 that the New England Revolution HAVE qualified for the playoffs.
+Despite one major disappointment – which is the World Champion Boston Red Sox not making the playoffs for the first time since 2015 – this fall also marks the first time since 2015 that the New England Revolution have qualified for the playoffs.
 For this year, at least, the fans of the local nine can turn their attention south and root for a different type of Foxboro football.
 Go Revs!!!!
 Meanwhile, the rest of the fall sports campaign looks to be as spectacular as the autumnal colors across the region.

 The Patriots, of course, are cruising along.

 The Super Bowl Champs have jumped out to a 4-0 start but they are about to be challenged by a string of young gunslingers heading to Gillette this fall and eager to top Tom Brady and Bill Belichick.
-First is rookie Daniel Jones, who is 2-0 in his first two games with the New York Giants and may be 3-0 by the time the Giants come to New England on October 10.
-The Patriots next home game after that will feature second-year QB Baker Mayfield and the upstart Cleveland Browns trying to assert themselves in the AFC.
+The first is rookie Daniel Jones, who is 2-0 in his first two games with the New York Giants and could be 3-0 by the time the Giants come to New England on October 10.
+The Patriots' next home game after that will feature second-year QB Baker Mayfield and the upstart Cleveland Browns trying to assert themselves in the AFC.
 If the Pats are still undefeated after the Browns game then things will certainly get interesting as Dak Prescott and the Dallas Cowboys visit Gillette November 24, followed 2 weeks later by Patrick Mahomes and the Kansas City Chiefs.
-We won’t get ahead of ourselves, but just imagine if the Pats and Chiefs are both 13-0 when that showdown occurs on December 8??
+We won’t get ahead of ourselves, but just imagine if the Pats and Chiefs are both 13-0 when that showdown occurs on December 8?

 Photo courtesy of TD Garden